STMicroelectronics/STMems_Android_Sensor_HAL_Input/README.md

 	$ lunch <select target platform>
 	$ make V=99

-The compiled library will be placed in *AOSP_DIR/out/target/product/{board}/system/vendor/lib/hw/sensor.{TARGET_BOARD_PLATFORM}.so*
+The compiled library will be placed in *<AOSP_DIR\>/out/target/product/<board\>/system/vendor/lib/hw/sensor.{TARGET_BOARD_PLATFORM}.so*

-For more information how to compile Android project please refer to [AOSP website](https://source.android.com/source/requirements.html)
+For more information on compiling an Android project, please consult the [AOSP website](https://source.android.com/source/requirements.html)

-STM propertary libraries
+STM proprietary libraries
 ================

-STM propertary libraries are used to define composite sensor based on hardware ones (accelerometer, gyroscope, magnetometer) or to provide sensor calibration
+STM proprietary libraries are used to define composite sensors based on hardware (accelerometer, gyroscope, magnetometer) or to provide sensor calibration

 ### SENSOR_FUSION:
-> STM Sensor Fusion library is a complete 9-axis/6-axis solution which combines the measurements from 3-axis gyroscope, 3-axis magnetometer and 3-axis accelerometer to provide a robust absolute orientation vector and game orientation vector
+> The STM Sensor Fusion library is a complete 9-axis/6-axis solution which combines the measurements from a 3-axis gyroscope, a 3-axis magnetometer and a 3-axis accelerometer to provide a robust absolute orientation vector and game orientation vector

 ### GEOMAG_FUSION:
->  STM GeoMag Fusion library is a complete 6-axis solution which combines the measurements from 3-axis magnetometer and 3-axis accelerometer to provide a robust geomagnetic orientation vector
+> The STM GeoMag Fusion library is a complete 6-axis solution which combines the measurements from a 3-axis magnetometer and a 3-axis accelerometer to provide a robust geomagnetic orientation vector

 ### GBIAS:
-> STM Gbias Calibration library provides an efficient gyroscope bias runtime compensation
+> The STM Gbias Calibration library provides an efficient gyroscope bias runtime compensation

 ### MAGCALIB:
-> STM Magnetometer Calibration library provides an accurate magnetometer Hard Iron (HI) and Soft Iron (SI) runtime compensation
+> The STM Magnetometer Calibration library provides an accurate magnetometer Hard Iron (HI) and Soft Iron (SI) runtime compensation

-The *Android.mk* file enumerates STM libraries supported by the HAL. *ENABLED_MODULES* variable is used to enable support for proprietary STM libraries
+The *Android.mk* file enumerates STM libraries supported by the HAL.
+The *ENABLED_MODULES* variable is used to enable support for proprietary STM libraries

 	ENABLED_MODULES := SENSOR_FUSION MAGCALIB GBIAS

-STM proprietary libraries release is subjected to License User Agreement (LUA) signature; please contact STMicroelectronics sales office and representatives for further information.
+The release of STM proprietary libraries is subject to signature of a License User Agreement (LUA); please contact an STMicroelectronics sales office and representatives for further information.

 Copyright